-The Fire Department provides fire and emergency medical services to the residents of the Village, as well as the surrounding Carpentersville and Countryside Fire Protection District.
+The Fire Department provides fire and emergency medical services to the Village residents and the surrounding Carpentersville and Countryside Fire Protection District.

 The department provides several other services, which include but are not limited to:

 - Building collapse